ionic-jp/capacitor-site/pages/docs/v3/plugins/ios.md

 }
 ```

-### Accessing Call Data
+### Accessing Called Data

 Each plugin method receives an instance of `CAPPluginCall` containing all the information of the plugin method invocation from the client.

 A client can send any data that can be JSON serialized, such as numbers, text, booleans, objects, and arrays.
 This data
 is accessible on the `options` field of the call instance, or by using convenience methods such as `getString` or `getObject`.
-Passing and accessing some of these values has some peculiarities to be aware of, as discussed [separately](/docs/core-apis/data-types#ios).

 For example, here is how you'd get data passed to your method: